bjornmeansbear/bjornmeansbear.github.com/_posts/2008-07-15-attainability-of-sustainability.md

 As design educators and as students we can help instill changes in society and culture.
 We can make sure future designers (ourselves included) are able to understand and solve the problems of sustainability.

-_Originally written and published on [Better Living Through Sustainability](http://http://betterlivingthroughsustainability.com/node/7) in 2008 at some point; not exactly clear when as all the old content on BLTS is showing the same creation date … strange … Anyway, this version contains some updates, revisions, and improvements._
+_Originally written and published on [Better Living Through Sustainability](http://http://betterlivingthroughsustainability.com/node/7) in mid-2008 at some point; Anyway, this version contains some updates, revisions, and improvements._